-For Mr. Wallstrom, the Committee felt that the corporate strategic objectives should also serve as his personal objectives given his entity level responsibility.
-As founder of the Company, Ms. Baekgaard was not given personal objectives.
+For Mr. Wallstrom, the Committee felt that the corporate strategic objectives should also serve as his personal objectives given his entity-level responsibility.
+As founder of the Ms. Baekgaard was not given personal objectives.

-In the future, the Compensation Committee will continue to evaluate both payout levels and performance levels in accordance with business conditions and prevailing market practices.
+In the future, the Committee will continue to evaluate both payout levels and performance levels in accordance with business conditions and prevailing market practices.

-Fiscal 2016 Annual Incentive Payout Opportunity and Payout.
-In fiscal 2016, the Company achieved adjusted operating income of \$56.5 million, which was above the threshold performance level of \$52.3 million and below the target performance level of \$59.4 million, resulting in a 69% payout for this metric.
-GAAP fiscal 2016 operating income of \$46.7 million was adjusted, in accordance with the requirements of the annual incentive plan, by \$5.9 million for restructuring and other charges, \$2.8 million for impairment charges and by \$1.1 million for severance charges.
+Fiscal 2017 Annual Incentive Payout Opportunity and Payout.
+In fiscal 2017, the Company achieved adjusted operating income of \$29.1 million, which was below the threshold performance level of \$52.7 million and below the target performance level of \$59.9 million, resulting in a 0% payout for this metric.
+GAAP fiscal 2017 operating income of \$28.2 million was adjusted, in accordance with the requirements of the annual incentive plan, by \$0.9 million for certain severance charges.

-Net revenue was \$502.6 million in fiscal 2016, above the threshold performance level of \$471.9 million and below the target performance level of \$536.3 million, resulting in a 61% payout for the net revenue metric.
+Net revenue was \$485.9 million in fiscal 2017, above the threshold performance level of \$480.6 million but below the target performance level of \$522.4 million, resulting in a 34% payout for the net revenue metric.

-For financial performance metrics, payout levels are determined using linear interpolation for results falling between the three performance levels.
+For financial performance metrics, payout levels were determined using linear interpolation for results falling between the three performance levels.

-The corporate strategic objectives were met in all cases, and exceeded in others, resulting in a 125% payout for the corporate strategic objectives metric.
+The corporate strategic objectives were only partially met, resulting in a 50% payout for the corporate strategic objectives metric.

-For the NEOs other than Mr. Wallstrom and Ms. Baekgaard, the payout for personal objectives was determined based upon achievement of these goals as rated by Mr. Wallstrom in each NEO's annual review.
-Mr. Wallstrom determined that each of Mr. Sierks, Ms. Fuller and Mr. Mann generally performed at or above expectations with respect to their personal objectives, resulting in payouts for their personal objectives of 125%, 125% and 100%, respectively.
+For the NEOs other than Mr. Wallstrom and Ms. Baekgaard, the payout for personal objectives was determined based upon achievement of the goals as rated by Mr. Wallstrom or in the case of Ms. Colby by Ms. Fuller in each NEO's annual review.
+Mr. Wallstrom determined that each of Mr. Sierks, Ms. Fuller and Ms. Colby generally performed at or above expectations with respect to their personal objectives, resulting in payouts for their personal objectives of 100%, 125% and 125%, respectively.
 As founder of the Company, Ms. Baekgaard did not have established personal objectives and was paid at the target level for the personal objectives element based upon Mr. Wallstrom's assessment of overall performance.